raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 Related files:
 )

-## Program a line following algorithm
+## Program a line-following algorithm

-Now that you have attached the line sensors, you are going to create a basic line following algorithm using the readings from those sensors.
+Now that you have attached the line sensors, you are going to create a basic line-following algorithm using the readings from those sensors.

 ### Setting up the motors and line sensors

-First, you need to set your program with the components you'll be interacting with.
+First, you need to set up your program with the components you'll be interacting with.

-**1.** Create a new Python 3 file.
+1. Create a new Python 3 file.

-**2.** Set up the program using the code below.
+2. Set up the program using the code below.
 You should recognise the elements from your previous programs.

 ~~~ python
 from gpiozero import Robot, LineSensor